Bruppert333/Election_Analysis/README.md

 # Election Analysis

 ## Project Overview
-The purpose of this module is to extract data from the election_results.csv file.
-The CSV file hold over 300,000 lines of data and our job is to break it down to see the following:
+The purpose of this election analysis is to extract data from the election_results.csv file.
+The CSV file holds over 300,000 lines of data and our job is to break it down to see the following:
 * The total votes casted
 * What counties the votes came from
 * The percentage and votes casted per county